opencv/opencv/doc/tutorials/introduction/android_binary_package/android_ocl_intro.markdown

 @endcode

 - @note We have to make one more image data copy when placing back the modified image to the original OpenGL texture via OpenCL image wrapper.
-- @note By default the OpenCL support (T-API) is disabled in OpenCV builds for Android OS (so it's absent in official packages as of version 3.0), but it's possible to rebuild locally OpenCV for Android with OpenCL/T-API enabled: use `-DWITH_OPENCL=YES` option for CMake.
-  @code{.cmd}
-  cd opencv-build-android
-  path/to/cmake.exe -GNinja -DCMAKE_MAKE_PROGRAM="path/to/ninja.exe" -DCMAKE_TOOLCHAIN_FILE=path/to/opencv/platforms/android/android.toolchain.cmake -DANDROID_ABI="armeabi-v7a with NEON" -DCMAKE_BUILD_WITH_INSTALL_RPATH=ON path/to/opencv
-  path/to/ninja.exe install/strip
-  @endcode
-  To use your own modified `libopencv_java4.so` you have to keep inside your APK, not to use OpenCV Manager and load it manually via `System.loadLibrary("opencv_java4")`.

 Performance notes
 -----------------